AndrejaCH/kickstarter-analysis/README.md

 ## Overview of Project
 ### Background
-In this project I am performing data analysis for the ***Kickstarter*** crowdfunding campaigns (from the year 2009 to 2017) in order to uncover trends, patterns or correlations in Kickstarter dataset, and answer the following questions:
+In this project I am performing data analysis for the ***Kickstarter*** crowdfunding campaigns (from the year 2009 to 2017) in order to find trends, patterns or correlations in Kickstarter dataset, and answer the following questions:
 - [x] Is there a correlation between time (month of the year) and campaign outcome?
 - [x] How successful are campaigns within a certain goal range?
 - [x] How successful are theater campaigns compare to other campaigns?